eml-eda/riscvsim-dpm/tutorials/GVSOC_guide.md

         return gvsoc.systree.SlaveItf(self, 'input', signature='io')
 ~~~

 When defining a new component, it is mandatory to provide the constructor of its class with the parent and name argument.
 The cpp code associated to the component is linked by the _add_sources_ function.
-If the components holds some additional feature (e.g. it stores a value), it has to be added to the json configuration through the function _add_properties_.
+If the components holds some additional feature (e.g. it stores a value), it can be added to the json configuration through the function _add_properties_.
 The behavior of the component is described through c++ code.
 The following code follows the python example:

 ~~~cpp
 #include <vp/vp.hpp>